nunit/nunit.analyzers/documentation/NUnit1002.md

 ### Fix

 The fix is to use the C# `nameof` operator, which produces a string but references the field name.
-This way, when refactoring and changing the name of your test source, it would also update the name within the `nameof()` convention.
+This way, when refactoring and changing the name of your test source, it would also update the name within the `nameof()` operator.

 The fix in action: